Raremark’s purpose is to create a future in which rare medical conditions are as recognized as the common

 How does Raremark make money?

-In rare disease, one of the biggest challenges in launching a new treatment is finding the right people to help develop it and understanding what it is like to live with a condition.
-Raremark is an independent company that helps to bridge that gap between families and industry.
-A pharmaceutical company may pay us to tell our community about medical research it is conducting, or a research study it is sponsoring, or to ask our community what they think about a certain trial or drug.
+One of the biggest challenges in developing a new treatment for a rare disease is finding the right people to test it.
+A pharmaceutical company may pay us to advertise a research study it is sponsoring, or to conduct market research to find out what our community members think about a certain clinical trial or drug.

 October 10th, 2017